iAJTin/iEEDID/README.txt

 · Changed
   -------

+    - Rewrite hardware libraries for compability with others projects.

     - Changed IResultGeneric interface.
 Changed Value property name by Result (for code clarify).

       · This change may have implications in your final code, it is resolved by changing Value to Result